z3ht/haunted-tiles/README.md

 `build.py` builds and runs the codebase (the server runs this automatically)

-`setup.sh` automatically sets up an environment
+`setup.sh` automatically sets up a development environment
 - Environment variables are added to .env
 <br />